 Sincere thanks to our sponsors for their continued support of our show and to the trade stand and livestock exhibitors.
 Also to the directors, stewards and attending members who put in so much hard work to ensure the smooth running of the show.

-This year the Show will be hosting the Scottish National Hereford Show and the Bluefaced Leicester Progney Show.
+In 2018 the Show hosted the Scottish National Hereford Show and the Bluefaced Leicester Progney Show.

-There will also be new classes in the sheep section for Kerry Hill and Blue Texel.
+There were new classes in the sheep section for Kerry Hill and Blue Texel.

-Entertainment will include Pedal Power v Parkour, a vintage machinery display, a display by Dumfries & Stewarty Foxhounds, Daffy Dill, Douglas The Clown and the Young Farmers Tug O’ War.
+Entertainment included Pedal Power v Parkour, a vintage machinery display, a display by Dumfries & Stewarty Foxhounds, Daffy Dill, Douglas The Clown and the Young Farmers Tug O’ War.